modelingcovid/covidmodel/README.md

 This model is intended to provide guidance on the efficiency of Covid-19 mitigation efforts.

-We’ve implemented a model for the spread of the virus which is an enrichment of the basic SEIR model with adjustments for distancing and adding PCR confirmation and Fatality states.
-This allowes us to fit the solutions of the system of SEIR equations to actual data as reported by various states.
+We’ve implemented a model for the spread of the virus which is an enrichment of the basic SEIR model with adjustments for distancing and adding PCR confirmation and fatality states.
+This allows us to fit the solutions of the system of SEIR equations to actual data as reported by various states.
 We then use a combination of parameters from the fits and literature values to generate Monte Carlo simulations around the fit expectations to get a sense of our uncertainty in the projections.

 ## How to run the model